James Lind (naturalist): Scientific and medical experiments

 In 1787, Lind experimented in treating inflammation and gastrointestinal disorders with mercury.
 He also invented a "plaster for the cure of White-Swelling" among other medical advancements.

 In a letter written in 1796 to Cavallo (originating from Windsor) and published in Cavallo's An Essay on the Medicinal Properties of Factitious Airs (1798), Lind recognized the therapeutic potential of carbon monoxide as hydrocarbonate for treating lung inflammation, the mechanism of which was recently elucidated in 2000 via the mitogen-activated protein kinase pathway and remains a focus of pharmaceutical development efforts.
 Lind's discovery for the beneficial effects of carbon monoxide to treat inflammation is regarded as a piece of historical irony since Lind is considered to be the inspiration of Dr. Frankenstein, yet, throughout the 1920s (due to widespread cases of carbon monoxide poisoning from civilization's expanding industrial activities, illuminating gas leaks, automobile exhaust exposure, etc.) several medical scientists condemned carbon monoxide as "Frankenstein's monster".
 Lind's discovery is a significant origin for the field of gasotransmitters in the context of carbon monoxide's neurotransmitter properties and pharmaceutical development of carbon monoxide therapeutics.
 In the same work, Lind designed a novel inhaler for delivery of hydrocarbonate therapeutic gas.

-Inspired by Cavallo, Lind was also interested in ballooning and aerial flight in the late 1790s.
+Inspired by Cavallo, Lind was also interested in ballooning and aerial aerostation flight in the late 1790s.
+He wrote extensively to James Watt and Joseph Black about hydrogen gas, Antoine Lavoisier's chemistry, and practical balloon improvements such as Boulton's exploding balloon trials.
 Along these lines, in 1783 George III also sent Lind with Jean-André Deluc to Barnet to inspect a "Machine in the shape of a Bird, which was supposed to be capable of carrying a weight of 800 lbs. thro' the air".